domichel/proaudio-gentoo/README.md

 install nothing but only depend on media-sound/ladish, That terrible hack solve these blockings.
 It also contain other ladish related ebuilds that doesn't conflict with the main tree lash ebuild.
-In order to profit of that, a simple way is just to give proaudio-gentoo a higher piority than the main tree and the overlays with ladish blockinng lash, as example in
+In order to take profit of that, a simple way is just to give proaudio-gentoo a higher piority than the main tree and the overlays with ladish blocking lash, as example in
 ```
 # /etc/portage/repos.conf/eselect-repo.conf